danbarnes/danbarnes.github.io/_songwriting/2007-StandingOnTheShouldersOfTexas.markdown

 ---
 layout: post
-title: Standing On The Shoulders of Texas
+title: Standing On The Shoulders Of Texas
 date: 2007
 ---